SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 ## If you don't need to do anything in the ISR
 For example, if it's only purpose is to wake from sleep, `ISR(PERIPHERAL_INT_vect) {;}` is slower and larger than `EMPTY_INTERRUPT(PERIPHERAL_INT_vect);` The latter will produce an ISR containing only a reti instruction.
-The former will generate the standard prologue and epilogue, for 21-26 clock overhead, instead of just the approx. 10 clock minimum overhead from getting to the vector and returning from it.
+The former will generate the standard prologue and epilogue, for 21-26 clock overhead, instead of just the approx. 10 clock minimum overhead from getting to the vector and returning from it; however, this won't clear the interrupt flags, which on a modern AVR you almost always need to do.
+Very rarly are the INTFLAGS cleared when the handler executes, whereas on classic AVRs almost every interrupt did that

 ## If two interrupts have an identical implementation
 You can point two interrupt vectors at the same code, which imposes no flash penalty compared to having only one of them - however, you have ZERO information on which one triggered it in this case, and if you need to figure that out, that cost you some time, which you need to weigh against the flash cost.